Products and Platforms

 - Thermal event detection with policy-based response

-- Separation of transient vs sustained conditions
+- Separation of transient and sustained conditions

 - Hardware-level control enforcement strategy